-To learn the concept of analyticity of a function and evaluation of Integrals.
-To learn the Power series expansions of complex functions and evaluation of contour integrals.
-The various numerical techniques which are indispensable tools to solve many algebraic and transcendental equations and Interpolation.
-Numerical methods of solving the ordinary differential equations and NumericalIntegration.
+- 1. To learn the concept of analyticity of a function - 2.
+To learn the concept of evaluation of Integrals - 3.
+To learn the Power series expansions of complex functions and evaluation of contour integrals. - 4.
+The various numerical techniques which are indispensable tools to solve many algebraic and transcendental equations and Interpolation. - 5.
+Numerical methods of solving the ordinary differential equations and Numerical Integration.